abirami91/Leetcode-challenges/README.md

 # Leetcode-challenges
   This project is mainly for solving leetcode challenges and discussing solutions.
-You could also create a pipeline and run it.
+You could also create a pipeline and run it(optional).

 # Prerequisites
-  * Choose any language(C++, C, python, Rust)
+  * Choose any language of your (C++, C, python, Rust)
   * Choose your favorite IDE for this
   * Create a unittest case to see if it also runs on the pipeline with a report
-  * Create a Pull request and add teh reviewers
+  * Create a Pull request and add your reviewers

 # Problem description
   Given a string s, find the length of the longest substring without repeating characters.